bartq98/dotfiles/vscode/README.md

 cat extensionsList.txt | xargs -L1 code --install-extension
 ```

----

 ### **Code-OSS - Microsoft Marketplace as deafult extension gallery**

-I use Code provided with snap package which has official, biggest extension store.
+I use official Visual Studio Code provided with snap package which has official, biggest extension store.
 It can be installed via snap (more there: https://snapcraft.io/code).

-Previously I've been using a Code - OSS - the default FOSS version of VSCode.
-This version's default extenstion gallery was not Microsoft's Marketplace.
+Previously I've been using a [Code - OSS](https://github.com/microsoft/vscode) - the default FOSS version of VSCode.
+As for Arch Linux it can be installed with [this](https://archlinux.org/packages/community/x86_64/code/) package.
+This version's default extenstion gallery **was not** Microsoft Marketplace.

 To change it you can install [this](https://aur.archlinux.org/packages/code-marketplace/) or change it manually (solution below):